TeamDev-IP/JxBrowser-Gallery/compose/screen-share/README.md

-# Java Remote Screen Sharing via WebRTC
+# Java remote screen sharing via WebRTC

 This project demonstrates how to share a screen between two Java applications using [WebRTC][webrtc] and [JxBrowser](jxbrowser).